Lateral spreading effects on VLBI radio images of neutron star merger jets: Numerical model

 We consider a spherical shell, with energy $E$, mass $M=E/\Gamma_{0} c^{2}$ expanding adiabatically with an initial Lorentz factor $\Gamma_{0}$ into a cold and uniform circumburst medium (CBM) of particle density $n$.
 By considering conservation of the stress-energy tensor it can be shown that the Lorentz factor $\Gamma$ of the shell evolves with swept-up mass $m$ as \citep{peer2012}

-where $\beta=\sqrt{1-\Gamma^{2}}$ is the velocity of the shock in units of $c$ and $\hat{\gamma}$ is the adiabatic index of the fluid (see \citealt{peer2012} and \citealt{Lamb_2018} for details).
+where $\beta=\sqrt{1-\Gamma^{-2}}$ is the velocity of the shock in units of $c$ and $\hat{\gamma}$ is the adiabatic index of the fluid (see \citealt{peer2012} and \citealt{Lamb_2018} for details).
 Because of the relativistic beaming effect, the radiation from a jet can be described by a spherical model with an isotropic explosion energy $E$.
 The actual energy in the jet with a solid angle $\Omega$ is given by $(\Omega/4\pi)E$, and as the bulk of the system is causally disconnected from its edge the spherical model holds while $\Gamma>>1/\theta_{j}$, where $\theta_{j}$ is the half opening angle of the jet.
 As the jet decelerates, information about pressure gradients, transported by sound waves, can reach the edges, forcing them to spread laterally.
 To model this spreading effect we follow \cite{granotpiran12}.
 The opening angle $\theta_{j}$ is constant for $R<R_{d}$, where $R_{d}= l/\Gamma_{0}^{2}$ is the deceleration radius.
 The shell has decelerated to $\Gamma\approx \Gamma_{0}/2$ at this radius.
-For $R>R_{d}$ the lateral spreading is given by\footnote{This corresponds to the $a=1$ case in \cite{granotpiran12}.}
+For $R>R_{d}$, we approximate the lateral spreading of a jet (spreading cases) as\footnote{This corresponds to the $a=1$ case in \cite{granotpiran12}.
+In their recipe, this approximation is valid both in the relativistic and Newtonian regimes.}

 Since initially $\Gamma \theta_{j}>>1$ is satisfied lateral spreading is negligible.
 After the jet break when $\Gamma \sim 1/\theta_{j}$ the opening angle can grow quickly (e.g. \citealt{granotpiran12}).
 The swept-up mass evolves as,